Tests used to diagnose SCAD, which are similar to those used to evaluate other types of heart attacks, can include:

 - What is my risk of having another SCAD?

-- Do I have abnormalities of other blood vessels, such as FMD?
+- Do I have blood vessel conditions, such as FMD?

 - I have other health conditions.
 How can I best manage them together?

 - Are there any restrictions I need to follow?

 - Is it safe for me to get pregnant?